synalice/shaky-camera-3d/README.md

     <h1 align="center">ShakyCamera3D</h1>
 </div>

-A variation of Godot 4 Camera3D node with shake animations to immitate filming while in motion.
+A variation of Godot 4 Camera3D node with shake animations to imitate filming while in motion.

 ## Usage